People who can help me with concerns around my child / young person's understanding, talking and communication

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know who can help me with concerns around my young child's understanding, talking and communication."
+The resources here will help you reach the outcome: "I know who can help me with concerns around my teenager's understanding, talking and communication."

 Click the star icon next to the items you want to save and view them in your pathway